mikejzx/PoseidonZRGB/README.md

 # Features of this program
 * *Smooth*, **classy**, _default_ Java user-interface.
 This helps deter any Microsoft 'Metro' fanboys who think 'minimalism' is the way to go.<br>
 * **2 Lighting Modes** are currently supported!
 'Backlit', and 'Backlit+Reactive'!
-This enormous number will be made even larger int future!
+This enormous number will be made even larger int the future!